All Episodes

 But I really commend a lot of the YouTubers, prominent YouTubers who have done ballistics on the whole situation.

-And it's just utterly ridiculous that people think that Trump would do something to bring them up in the polls when for the last six weeks, we all assumed we were going to run against Biden.
+And it's just utterly ridiculous that people think that Trump would do something to bring him up in the polls when for the last six weeks, we all assumed we were going to run against Biden.

 especially with in the last 48 hours, we've known that Google and Meta have been suppressing not only the photo of Donald Trump raising his fist after being shot, but suppressing the searches on Donald Trump's assassination.